 What is the most common assistance you do for foreigners when working with the Brno Expat Centre?
 And what do you enjoy the most?

 In general, the BEC offers their clients three types of services – consulting, assisting and organizing events.
 Although I am involved in all of them, I prefer spending time with people or organizing things to sitting at my computer and answering emails.
 As for the most common way I assist expats, it is probably visiting the Immigration or Trade License Offices.
 But what I enjoy the most about my work for the BEC is the people I get to know and talk to every day as well as the fact that, as I believe, my job can thus never really become monotonous.

-Lucia graduated in English and French literatures as well as Public Administration in Brno one and a half years ago after nine years of studies in Brno, Aarhus (Denmark) and Rennes (France).
-She has visited many countries in Europe and spent some time backpacking around Egypt – the country of ancient Pharaohs she has admired since she was a little girl.
-Lucia loves reading and- being a linguist – also studying languages.
+Lucia graduated in English and French literatures as well as Public Administration after nine years of studies in Brno, Aarhus (Denmark) and Rennes (France).
+She has visited many countries in Europe and spent some time backpacking around Americas and South-East Asia as well as Italy, Greece and Egypt – the countries of ancient civilisations she has admired since she was a little girl.
+Lucia loves reading and – being a linguist – also studying languages.
 Apart from working for the BEC she also teaches English and French.
 What she enjoys about her jobs the most is that she gets to know many interesting people and that every day is different to the previous ones.
-She believes that one should never stop learning and likes dancing, making jewellery and crocheting while listening to audiobooks, and singing (or doing pretty much anything) with her younger sister.
+She believes that one should never stop learning.
+She loves dancing, pottery and crocheting while listening to audiobooks, also doing pretty much anything with her younger sister.